-Impact Management Actions Implementation 1 Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance No interference with livestock must occur without the landowner's written consent and with the landowner or a person representing the landowner being present; The breeding sites of raptors and other wild birds species must be taken into consideration during the planning of the development programme; Breeding sites must be kept intact and disturbance to breeding birds must be avoided.
+Impact Management Actions Implementation Implementation Monitoring Responsible Method o of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance No interference with livestock must occur without the landowner's written consent and with the landowner or a person representing the landowner being present; The breeding sites of raptors and other wild birds species must be taken into consideration during the planning of the development programme; Breeding sites must be kept intact and disturbance to breeding birds must be avoided.
 Special care must be taken where nestlings or fledglings are present; Nesting sites on existing parallel lines must documented; Special recommendations of the avian specialist must be adhered to at all times to prevent unnecessary disturbance of birds; Bird guards and diverters must be installed on the new line as per the recommendations of the specialist; No poaching must be tolerated under any circumstances.
-All animal dens in close proximity to the works areas must be marked as Access restricted areas; No deliberate or intentional killing of fauna is allowed; In areas where snakes are abundant, snake deterrents to be deployed on the pylons to prevent snakes climbing up, being electrocuted and causing power outages; and No Threatened or Protected species (ToPs) and/or protected fauna as listed according NEMBA (Act No. 10 of 2004) and relevant provincial DPM / DSS Compliance with recommendations as outline in the Terrestrial Biodiversity Report Duration of construction DPM/DSS Daily Photographic Evidence ordinances may be removed and/or relocated without appropriate authorisations/permits.
+All animal dens in close proximity to the works areas must be marked as Access restricted areas; No deliberate or intentional killing of fauna is allowed; In areas where snakes are abundant, snake deterrents to be deployed on the pylons to prevent snakes climbing up, being electrocuted and causing power outages; and No Threatened or Protected species (ToPs) and/or protected fauna as listed according NEMBA (Act No. 10 of 2004) and relevant provincial ordinances may be removed and/or relocated without appropriate authorisations/permits.